Abdulla38/Mita-Assistant/README.md

 ## What do I need to do?

 1. Write code to recognize voice.
+    - [x] Wake word activation
+    - [ ] Use Vosk to deeply recognize speech
 2. She can speak.
+    - [ ] Use stub from game
+    - [ ] Use elevenlabs to generate voice
-3. Open for her internet.
+3. Open way internet.